devleaks/cockpitdecks-docs/docs/Cockpit.md

+Cockpitdecks is an application that connect decks to the X-Plane flight simulator.
+On one side, the application scans for connected decks and prepare them for use with X-Plane.
+On the other side, Cockpitdecks connects to X-Plane to issue instructions and  listen to changes and reflect those changes on the deck device if it allows it.

+To determine what to display on decks, which commands to issue to the simulator, etc. Cockpitdecks reads a set of configuration files on startup.

+Configuration files are specific to an aircraft.
+Commands are different on a Cesna and on an Airbus.
+Things to display are different as well.
+That’s why configuration files are located in the folder of the aircraft being used.
+Numerous other software like X-Camera proceed in a similar way, locating their aircraft specific configuration there as well.

-The Cockpit is the *Maestro* of the Cockpitdecks application.
+The Cockpit is the *Maestro* component of the Cockpitdecks application.

 It starts up the entire Cockpitdecks application.
 It establishes connection to the simulator, scans for existing decks connected to the computer, and load the aircraft configuration files.
 It listen to interactions that occur on the decks and listen to simulator changes to reflect deck statuses.
 It also monitors which aircraft is currently loaded in the simulator, and if the user changes aircraft, it loads the new configuration if any.

-# Aircraft Configuration

-Decks are particular to one aircraft.
-All files necessary to Cockpitdecks are located in a single folder named `deckconfig` that is found in the folder of the X-Plane aircraft currently being used.
-In that folder, Cockpitdecks will discover all decks connected to the system and available to it.
+The following pages describe the necessary configuration files, their location and organisation, and their content.
+Configuration files are organised in structured folders, and this structure is explained as well.

 All configuration files for Cockpitdecks are *Yaml-formatted files*.
 Yaml file contains a structured list of (name, value) pairs.
 The name is referred to as an *attribute*.
 The *value* can be almost anything: A number, a string, a list of things, or a list of other attributes.

+# Aircraft Configuration

+Decks are particular to one aircraft.
+All files necessary to Cockpitdecks are located in a single folder named `deckconfig` that is found in the folder of the X-Plane aircraft currently being used.
+In that folder, Cockpitdecks will find all its configuration files.

 # The `deckconfig` Folder